-Discover a truly one of a kind estate event venue
+Discover a truly one-of-a-kind estate event venue

 Long before Lake Pearl became the renowned event venue it is today, our more than 25 historic acres of sprawling lakeside lawns and gardens were family-owned parkland.
 Named in honor of the 19th century owner’s daughter, Lake Pearl Park became a popular recreational area.
 Once upon a time streetcar service connected Boston to Lake Pearl.
 Music, a merry-go-round, ice cream made with ice cut from the lake, and the signature treat: homemade coconut cakes were simple pleasures for a simpler time.